 Step 1: Choose a Vertical Before Choosing Tools

 The most common mistake is spending months learning n8n or Make before talking to a single client.
 The tool knowledge is almost worthless without a vertical.
+For buyers, the same principle applies in reverse: a generic “we automate anything” pitch is weaker than an agency that already understands your operating model.

 Pick an industry you already understand or can learn quickly.
 Vertical knowledge is what gets you paid – it lets you identify the bottlenecks clients have, speak their language, and propose automations that map to real workflows they actually run.